-Full registration on the GMC medical register is required to take up any post except as a substantive (permanent), honorary or fixed term NHS consultant (so this will include training posts and locum consultant posts).
-If your aim is to work as a permanent NHS consultant, then you will also need to be registered on the GMC specialist register.
+You must have full registration on the medical register to take up any post except as a substantive (permanent), honorary or fixed term NHS consultant (so this includes training posts and locum consultant posts).

-What's set out below are the ways in which you can demonstrate the appropriate level of knowledge and skills for medical or specialist registration.
-The GMC will also ask for other evidence to support your application - for example, evidence of your English language skills and evidence of an internship period.
+What's set out below are the ways in which you can demonstrate the level of knowledge and skills needed for medical or specialist registration.
+The GMC will also ask for other evidence to support your application - for example, evidence of your knowledge of English and evidence of an internship period.
 From June 2018, applicants will need to have their qualifications verified independently before the GMC will grant an application for registration.
 You must have an acceptable overseas medical qualification to apply for GMC registration.

-Doctors who are either EEA nationals or have European Community rights, and have a primary qualification acceptable to the GMC and/or certain EEA specialist qualifications, may be eligible for automatic mutual recognition of their qualifications by the GMC.
+EEA nationals who have a primary qualification acceptable to the GMC and/or certain EEA specialist qualifications, may be eligible for automatic mutual recognition of their qualifications by the GMC.

 The PLAB test